shirap2/Engineering_Project/README.md

 ### 🧱 Prerequisites
 Requirements for the software and other tools to build, test and push:

+**NOTICE:** these instruction were built for linux, if you use a different OS make sure to adapt.

 1. Verify that you have ITK-snap app installed on your PC and that it is in the system PATH
     ```bash
     which itksnap